PGP

 Important

-PGP secret keys should never be shared with external recipients.
-For additional security, secret keys can be stored on a Hardware Security Module (HSM).
+Never share your PGP secret keys with anyone outside your organization.
+For enhanced protection, store secret keys on a Hardware Security Module (HSM).

 PGP key details